alexpetros/unplannedobsolescence.com/content/blog/prolog-pokemon-draft/index.md

 You put in the teams and it generates tons of useful information about the matchup.
 It has a great interface, support for a variety of formats, scannable visuals, and even auto-complete.

-I was curious about the formula for priority move lookup was.
+I was curious about the formula for finding priority moves.
 It's gnarly.

 ```